stevedudek/Hexes/README.md

 * This Hex repository is not written (yet) for the Pyramid's Triangles
 * Much of the Pyramid functionality is gone: flexible LED/strip mapping, Cherry Pi, abstract classes
-* You may find such stripped-down limitations currently aggravation
+* You may find such stripped-down limitations aggravating

 #### The Good

-* The code base is a lot simpler and could be easier upon which to build
+* The code base is a lot simpler for me to build back in functionality
-* Supports **frame interpolation**: for example, if a LED show yields for 1 second, the ChannelRunner within go_dmx.py knows to interpolate all LEDs at ~60 fps.
+* Supports **frame interpolation**: for example, if a LED show yields for 1 second, the ChannelRunner within *go_dmx.py* knows to interpolate all LEDs at ~60 fps.
-* Supports **dual channels**: the code natively runs two random shows at once, staggered, blending them together
+* Supports **dual channels**: the code natively runs two random shows at once, staggered, blending them together,

 #### Next Steps